MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/getting-started/winGettingStarted.md

 #### Apply the configuration to the machine

+> [!NOTE]
-> [!NOTE] To allow DSC to run, Windows needs to be configured to receive PowerShell remote commands,
+> To allow DSC to run, Windows needs to be configured to receive PowerShell remote commands
 > even when you're running a `localhost` configuration.
 To easily configure your environment
 > correctly, just run `Set-WsManQuickConfig -Force` in an elevated PowerShell Terminal.